jhlubucek/docker-php-template/readme.md

 # Smart planter - planter_web

-This is a template for docker run symphony app ⋅⋅*Based on tutorial from [Peter Fisher](https://youtu.be/BJh6Kht8E-s)
+This is a template for docker run symphony app
+- Based on tutorial from [Peter Fisher](https://youtu.be/BJh6Kht8E-s)

 ## Configuration
 docker-compose -> ports etc